 Suddenly, the inverse relationship between stock market performance and the U.S. employment rate doesn’t look so strong.
 Take a look:

-The answer appears to be high inflation.
+The answer appears to be a combination of inflation and mean reversion.

-Prior to last year (or November 2021, technically), the last time the U.S. inflation rate breached 7% was from April 1978 through May 1982 (that’s right – four whole years of inflation in excess of 7%!).
+Prior to November 2021, the last time the U.S. inflation rate breached 7% was from April 1978 through May 1982 (that’s right – four whole years of inflation in excess of 7%!).
 What happened to the unemployment rate during those four years?
 It rose – from 6.1% in April 1978 to 9.4% in May 1982, and as high as 10.8% by the end of that year.
 Not surprisingly, as unemployment soared, stocks fell.

 Strange times.